 Sometimes you might get stuck trying to work out how to use a machine or something in the UCC.
 Don't be afraid to ask for help.
 Not everything people do in the UCC is easy to understand.
 Lots of the stuff designed for UCC is a bit complicated, and it might not be obvious how it works.
-Find someone who looks knowledgeable (and preferably not too busy) and perhaps ask them if they can help you out.
+Find someone who looks knowledgeable (and preferably not too busy) and perhaps ask them if they can help you out, or try the IRC channels (see below).